juliansteenbakker/mobile_scanner/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/juliansteenbakker?label=like%20my%20work?%20sponsor%20me!)](https://github.com/sponsors/juliansteenbakker)

 A universal scanner for Flutter based on MLKit.
 Uses CameraX on Android and AVFoundation on iOS.
-- Improvements
-- By dynamically adjusting the positioning and scaling of the scan window relative to the texture, the package ensures optimal coverage and alignment for scanning targets.
-- In the original package, If there are multiple barcode/qrcodes in the screen, the scan would randomly pick up any barcode/qrcode that shows in the screen, This upgrade fixes it and picks on the qrcode/barcode that is in the center of the camera.
-- In the original package if you changed the camera size, it would still pick scans even if the barcode are not shown in the screen, This issue is also fixed in the upgraded packaged.

 ## Features Supported